zruncho3d/DuelingZero/README.md

 Avoid outer perimeters on large parts to avoid endzone dancing.
 For example, go from 4 to 3 outer perimeters and increase the outer perimeter width to compensate.

-###### Minimal Flips
+###### Minimal Shuffles

-Instead of doing a full-Y-travel move for each flip, what about minimizing the flip distance to only what’s necessary?
+Instead of doing a full-Y-travel move for each flip, what about minimizing the shuffle distance to only what’s necessary?

 ###### Simultaneous Motion

 The inactive extruder could get out of the way, while the extruder is on the other side, to hide some of the time cost of the dancing.

 Simultaneous motion can be triggered with the two-Klipper control option, where each gantry is independently controlled.
-Doing this with RepRapFirmware would require at least minor changes to the generated g-code to drive XY and UV (second-gantry) axes simultaneously.
+Doing this with RepRapFirmware would require at least minor changes to the generated G-code to drive XY and UV (second-gantry) axes simultaneously.
 Any implementation that assumes the use of `T0` and `T1` commands to share XY move commands between gantries cannot enable this.

 ###### Preemptive Positioning